Xceptance/xlt-documentation/content/en/load-testing/Manual/320-test-evaluation.md

 #### Requests

-Right below the Concurrent User Chart you'll find the Requests Per Second and Request Runtime Charts.
+Right below the Concurrent Users chart you'll find the Requests Per Second and Request Runtime charts.
 - In the Requests Per Second, are there any spikes?
 Is the ramp up visible?
-- Are the requests in the ballpark?
+- Are the runtimes of the requests and their rate over time in the ballpark?
 - Are there runtime patterns, spikes or waves?

 {{< image src="quickstart/RequestsPerSecond-2.png" >}}